 AI is a broad field focused on the creation of machines capable of performing complex tasks that typically require human intelligence, such as understanding and generating language and making decisions.

-Natural language processing is a field of machine learning in which machines can understand language as people speak and write it, which enables machines to recognize, understand, translate, and generate text.
+Natural language processing (NLP) is a field of machine learning in which machines can understand language as people speak and write it, which enables machines to recognize, understand, translate, and generate text.

 AI developers commonly use neural networks, a specific class of machine learning algorithms inspired by the human brain.
 These networks contain numerous interconnected neurons.
 Each neuron performs a specific function, processing inputs and producing outputs that it sends to other neurons.
 Deep learning networks are multi-layered neural networks that can learn to approximate almost any function.